learn-co-curriculum/dsc-law-of-total-probability/README.md

 ### Example

 Let's use a simple example to clarify the image above!
 The example is created to match the image.

 In a certain country, there are four provinces (eg. disjoint regions) $A_1, A_2$, $A_3$ and $A_4$.

-You are interested in the total forest area in the country.
+You are interested in the total forest area, $B$, in the country.

 Suppose that you know that the forest area in $A_1$, $A_2$, and $A_3$ are 100 km$^2$, 50 km$^2$, and 150 km$^2$, and 0 km$^2$ respectively.
 What is the total forest area in the country?

 100km$^2$ + 50km$^2$ + 150km$^2$+ 0 km$^2$ = 300 km$^2$

 We can simply add forest areas in each province to obtain the forest area in the whole country.

-If you want to formalize this in terms of the law of total probability, say:

 This is the idea behind the law of total probability, in which the area of forest is replaced by probability of an event $B$.
 In particular, if you want to find $P(B)$, you can look at a partition of $S$ (our sample space composed of $A_1,\ldots, A_4$), and add the amount of probability of $A$ that falls in each partition.